 Return pan used to sear salmon to medium-high heat.

-Add ½ tsp. olive oil and carrots to hot pan and cook, stirring occasionally, until lightly browned and edges begin to get tender, 2-3 minutes.
+Add ½ tsp. olive oil and carrot to hot pan and stir occasionally until lightly browned and edges begin to get tender, 2-3 minutes.

 Finish the Vegetables

-Add bok choy and white portions of green onions to pan and cook, stirring occasionally, 2 minutes.
+Add bok choy, leaves and stems and white portions of green onions to pan and stir occasionally, 2 minutes.

-Add remaining garlic, remaining ginger, and Fresno chile (to taste) and cook, stirring often, until vegetables are tender but still slightly crispy, 3-4 minutes.
+Add remaining garlic, remaining ginger, and red Fresno chile (to taste), and stir often until vegetables are tender but still slightly crisp, 3-4 minutes.

-Plate dish as pictured on front of card and drizzle remaining glaze from second bowl over salmon and vegetables.
-Garnish with green portion of green onions.
+Plate dish as pictured on front of card, garnishing with glaze from second bowl and green portion of green onions.
+Bon appétit!